How Do I Convince My Loved One To Get Help?

 Digital Content Writer

-Ginni Correa is a Latinx writer and activist living in Orlando, FL.
-She earned her bachelor’s degree from the University of Central Florida and double majored in Psychology and Spanish with a minor in Latin American Studies.
+Ginni Correa is a writer who earned her bachelor’s degree from the University of Central Florida and double majored in Psychology and Spanish.
+Ginni has worked as an art therapist in a behavioral health hospital where she found a passion working with at-risk populations.